 THE FRENCH TOWNS OF ILLINOIS

-Prior to 1718 the Illinois Country was formally under the control of Canada.
-During this period, Cahokia and Kaskaskia were essentially Indian villages accompanied by missions and a small population of French Canadians married to Indian women.
+Prior to 1718, the Illinois Country was formally under the control of Canada.
+During this period, Cahokia and Kaskaskia were essentially Indian villages accompanied by missions, and a small population of French Canadians married to Indian women.
 In late 1717, when the official lines of division between Louisiana and Canada were drawn up, Illinois became the northernmost of nine military districts within Louisiana.
 Louisiana was indistinctly divided from Canada through the middle of present-day Illinois.
 Peoria had previously been the center of Illinois under Canada, but now the Illinois River was simply one of the "roads" between Canada and Louisiana.
 The tiny settlements of Cahokia and Kaskaskia were the center of Louisiana's hopes for a colony in the heart of North America.

 After 1718 the number of French people in Illinois immediately rose.
 For many years the colony of French Louisiana was operated under a trade monopoly (initially called the Company of the West, then Company of the Indies).
-The Company sent an initial expedition to fortify and occupy the Illinois Country, which ascended to Mississippi River in the summer of 1718.
+The Company sent an initial expedition to fortify and occupy the Illinois Country, which ascended to the Mississippi River in the summer of 1718.
 Fort de Chartres was built about eighteen miles north of Kaskaskia along the banks of the Mississippi River.
 Then the new Village of Chartres (1720-1765) quickly sprang up near the fort.
 The population of the French villages in Illinois was made up of a mix of settlers, soldiers, slaves, voyageurs, converted Indians, and administrators.

 Initial hopes for the settlement of Illinois were based on the expectation that mineral wealth would be easily located and exploited.
 In spite of great efforts by the French, little more than lead mines were located, and the early attempts to mine the lead were unprofitable.
 As hopes for quick profits faded, the small French villages settled into a pattern of slow growth.

 At the first census in 1723, Kaskaskia was listed as having nearly two hundred "French" people, while Fort de Chartres had 126 and Cahokia had 12.
-The French population was augmented by slaves who worked the mines and fields, and by soldiers.
+The French population was augmented by slaves who worked the mines and fields and by soldiers.
 Indian slaves were purchased from local tribes, and black slaves were brought to Illinois in 1720 for mining operations and soon were common among the settlers.
-For instance, a census in 1732 shows that the French population was still less than 400, but that there were now significantly more slaves (119 Indian slaves and 165 black slaves) than nine years before.
+For instance, a census in 1732 shows that the French population was still less than 400 but that there were now significantly more slaves (119 Indian slaves and 165 black slaves) than nine years before.

 |Map of settlements in the Illinois Country in 1778.|